emamars95/complexes_interface/README.md

 The notebook demonstrates individual steps of the pipeline for a specific use case:

--Prot_A: SARS-CoV-2 spike protein
+- Prot_A: SARS-CoV-2 spike protein
--Prot_B: Antibody P5A-3C8
+- Prot_B: Antibody P5A-3C8
--Prot_C: ACE2
+- Prot_C: ACE2
 PDB entries: 6M0J and 7Z0X

 The notebook includes the following sections:

--Loading and Preprocessing Structures
+- Loading and Preprocessing Structures
--Interface Residue Identification
+- Interface Residue Identification
--Hotspot Residue Identification
+- Hotspot Residue Identification

 Getting Started